Importing a 3D Symbol from an Outside Source

 Chief Architect allows you to import 3D symbols from outside sources in 3D .dwg, .dxf, .obj, .3ds, and .skp formats.

-One excellent resource for free outside .skp symbols online is Google's 3D Warehouse, which has a wide variety of symbols such as furniture, accesories, musical instruments, electronics, people, animals, vehicles, plants, fixtures, appliances, and many more!
+One excellent resource for free outside .skp symbols online is Trimble 3D Warehouse which has a wide variety of symbols such as furniture, accessories, musical instruments, electronics, people, animals, vehicles, plants, fixtures, and appliances.

 These symbols are created not only by individuals, but also companies such as Kohler®, GE Appliances® KraftMaid® and Whirlpool®.

-In this article, we will walk you through importing a symbol from Google's 3D Warehouse, however, importing a 3D symbol in any of the accepted formats will be the same basic procedure.
+In this article, we will walk you through importing a symbol from Trimble 3D Warehouse, however, importing a 3D symbol in any of the accepted formats will follow the same basic procedure.

 To download a new symbol